hex-plex/Light-Gun/README.md

 >For now I have implemented on python using my phones camera module

 ## ToDo:
+- Configure the camera for more acurate measurements.
 - Scale the input screen coordinates with respect to the actual coordinates
 - Utilize the precCoor to project or clip in the actual plane rather than
 - Put a camera module in a toy gun to get the feed from there. (for now i used my phones camera module in demo)